KrishnaGaur12/Meridian/frontend/FRONTEND_MASTER_DOCUMENTATION.md

 ### 13.2 Provenance of AI & ML Results
 - **Win Probability:** Computed by backend machine learning pipeline (`models/win_pipeline.joblib`) and returned in `analysis.win_probability`.
 - **Fraud Probability & Risk Decision:** Computed by backend ML model (`models/fraud_v2_pipeline.joblib`) and returned in `analysis.risk_analysis`.
-- **Reasoning & Rebuttal Generation:** Generated via DeepSeek AI API (with deterministic rule-based fallback if API is unreachable) and returned in `analysis.recommendation`.
+- **Reasoning & Rebuttal Generation:** Generated via Gemini AI API (with deterministic rule-based fallback if API is unreachable) and returned in `analysis.recommendation`.
 - **Frontend Role:** The frontend **never** executes local AI inference.
 It acts as an authoritative, explainable rendering and decision-support client.

 ---